-When entering commercial transactions, Anatwine Ltd. seeks to take advantage of available tax incentives, reliefs and exemptions in line with, and in the spirit of, tax legislation.
-Anatwine Ltd. does not undertake tax planning or take external tax advices that would go beyond actual business conduct / commercial transactions undertaken or concludes any sort of artificial tax planning.
+When entering commercial transactions, Anatwine Ltd. seeks to take advantage of available tax incentives, reliefs, and exemptions in line with, and in the spirit of, tax legislation.
+Anatwine Ltd. does not undertake tax planning or take external tax advice that would go beyond actual business conduct/commercial transactions undertaken or conclude any sort of artificial tax planning.
 The tax planning approach taken by Anatwine Ltd. is in line with the overall Group’s approach for tax planning.

 The level of risk which Anatwine Ltd. accepts in relation to UK taxation is consistent with its overall objective of achieving certainty in the Group’s tax affairs.
 Anatwine Ltd. does whatever is needed to act in compliance with law and regulations.
 For this reason the Company might seek external advice, i.e. to double check its understanding of tax regulations and their practical implications and ensure acting in due diligence.

 Anatwine Ltd. seeks to maintain an open and transparent dialogue with HMRC.
 That includes making sure that all required tax information about current business, as well as past, current, or future tax, is made available in a timely, proactive and coherent way.